openmls/openmls/cli/README.md

 # OpenMLS Proof-Of-Concept CLI Client

-This directory contains source code for a proof-of-concept implementation of messaging client using OpenMLS.
+This directory contains source code for a proof-of-concept implementation of a messaging client using OpenMLS.
 The client requires a running instance of our proof-of-concept delivery service, which can be found [here](https://github.com/openmls/openmls/tree/main/delivery-service) and can be